How does the DJI X5 compare to the original X3? Check out these clips

 …as well as how you fly the Inspire 1 with the X5.

-Because the X5 and Olympus Zuiko 12mm lens has a much narrower view than that of the X3 camera, you need to be careful of a few things and I suspect the DJI 15mm lens will need even more forethought and planning.
+The X5 and Olympus Zuiko 12mm lens has a much narrower view than that of the X3 camera.
+Because of this, you need to be careful of a few things and I suspect the DJI 15mm lens will need even more forethought and planning.

 Anyway, here is the 1080p version of my flights this week using the X5 and Olympus Zuiko 12mm at Vimeo (for less compression).
 You may notice: